• Drivers in the Military in Illinois

 • Springfield, IL 62723

-If you have questions relating to military deferrals and documentation, contact the Secretary of State's information line at (217) 782-2720, pressing option 6 and then option 5.
-More information about renewing from out of state is also available online.
+If you have questions relating to military deferrals and documentation, contact the Secretary of State's information line at (217) 782-2720.

 Acceptable Proofs of Residency

 It can be tricky for those stationed outside of Illinois to prove that they are Illinois residents.
-Any paperwork issued by the Secretary of State will usually fulfill this requirement.
+Paperwork issued by the Secretary of State will usually fulfill this requirement.
 Such documents include your vehicle title, your vehicle registration card, and your Illinois voter card.

 If you don't have any of these items, then lease agreements showing an Illinois address, rent receipts, utility bills, or bank statements will usually suffice.
 Even official, stamped letters from a business or government office to your name at that address will do.